PyramidKV: Dynamic KV Cache Compression based on Pyramidal Information Funneling: Details of Evaluation

 \section{Details of Evaluation}

-We use LongBench\cite{bai2023longbench} to assess the performance of \method on tasks involving long-context inputs.
+We use LongBench~\citep{bai2023longbench} to assess the performance of \method on tasks involving long-context inputs.
 LongBench is a meticulously designed benchmark suite that tests the capabilities of language models in handling extended documents and complex information sequences.
 This benchmark was created for multi-task evaluation of long context inputs.
-We present the details of metrics, language and data for LongBench at \autoref{table:stat}.